LilCappi/TechDegree-Project-4/README.md

 * Displaying correct input selections from a random 'phrase'

 ## Features

+### Player Score

+Added a neat feature for players to accumulate a score based on the number of matching letters and the number of unused letters.

+Players will continue to accumulate a score each time they guess a phrase correctly but beware: If a player loses the game, their score will also be lost.

 ### 'Keyup' event

 This will allow players to utilize their own keyboard rather than rely on the onscreen keyboard